 $50 - Tandem Kayak or Canoe

-Drop in just above the Old Town bridge and Fish Ladder.
+Drop in at beautiful Tecumseh Park on the west side of the city.
 The river is rather narrow and deep to start this adventure which creates a steady current making paddling almost optional.
 Fish, waterfowl and turtles abound on the route.
 Your journey ends at Delta Mills Park, just past the Webster Rd.
 Bridge.
+This trip has some spots of wide open water and some technical spots, so it is best for paddlers who have some kayaking experience.

 $40 - Single Kayak